TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/ExtTablesSql.rst

     :abbr:`DBMS (Database Management System)`, since tables usually must have at least one column.
 However, it is a valid definition in the scope of :file:`ext_tables.sql` files when the TYPO3 Core enriches fields from TCA.

+    Also, you can omit the :sql:`CREATE TABLE` statement without columns entirely.

 These columns below are automatically added if not defined in :file:`ext_tables.sql` for database tables that provide a :php:`$GLOBALS['TCA']`